dahenson/roon/README.md

 # roon

+## _This is an unfinished wrapper for a service that no longer exists...
+YMMV_

 Just another [Roon API](https://roon.io/developer) wrapper.
 [Roon](https://roon.io) is one of the slickest blog farms on the internet.
 Go get a blog, then `go get` this api wrapper and start hacking!

 ## Install